oh-data-sci/brighton_creatives/readme.md

 3. Good data lets us look at trends over the past 5 years.
 4. Good data addresses the three questions linked above.

-The high level question we need to answer is:
+The high level questions we need to answer is:
 - Are creative people leaving Brighton?
 - What are the factors that might contribute to them leaving?